Elliptic Interface Problem approximated by CutFEM: II. A posteriori error analysis based on equilibrated fluxes: Numerical simulations

 The exact solution is given by $u(x, y) =\displaystyle\frac{1}{k(x,y)} \phi(x, y)$ for $(x, y) \in \Omega$. \end{example}

-This example is particularly suitable for testing smooth but oscillatory interface geometries.
 In this example, we use only $\eta_T$ as error indicator in AMR.
+The stopping criterion is that $N\le 30{,}000$.
 In Figure \ref{fig:ex3_2} (a) we show the initial mesh with the periodic interface, as well as two zooms near the interface, while in Figure \ref{fig:ex3_2} (b) the final mesh is given.
-As can be seen in the zooms, there are multiple bad cuts by $\Gamma$, yielding large ratios $h_T/|\Gamma_T|$ and $h_T/h_T^{min}$, and thus large efficiency constants on the initial mesh.
-Nevertheless, the estimator is capable of dealing with it, as one can see in Figure \ref{fig:ex2_3} which shows an optimal convergence rate $O(N^{-1/2})$ for both the error and the estimator $\eta$.
+As can be seen in the zooms, there are multiple bad cuts which yield large ratios $h_T/\sqrt{h_T^{min}|\Gamma_T|}$, and consequently large theoretical efficiency constants $C_T$ on the affected triangles.
+In addition, the multiplicative factor $(k_{max}/k_{min})^{3/2}$ in the efficiency constants $C_T$ and $C_F$ is equal to $10^3$.
+This explains the peak observed at iterations 2 and 3 in Figure \ref{fig:ex3_3} for the estimators $\eta$, and particularly $\eta_{\Gamma}$, which also contains the multiplicative factor $\sqrt{h_T}/\sqrt{h_T^{min}}$.
+It is important to note that these ratios decrease during the AMR procedure and eventually become bounded.
+Figure \ref{fig:cut_setps1} illustrates several refinement steps of a cut triangle (in the worst case configuration) using the longest-edge refinement method, showing how $h_T/\sqrt{h_T^{min}|\Gamma_T|}$ diminishes after a few steps.
+Although such situations may arise in the early iterations, the estimator is able to cope with them and its overall performance is not affected.
+As seen in Figure \ref{fig:ex3_3}, we recover the optimal convergence rate $O(N^{-1/2})$ for both the error and the estimator $\eta$.